the-write-one/Git_Tutorial/README.md

 ## Logging into GitHub

+GitHub is a web application and online repository for using the version control system called Git.
+The GitHub web application allow browsing existing repositories, and performing certain maintanence tasks in the browser, such as creating a new repository, cloning existing repositories, making simple file changes, etc.

+To log into GitHub:
 1. Open the link [https://github.com/](https://github.com/) in your web browser.
 If are already signed in, proceed to the next section.
 2. To sign in, if you already have an account, choose **Sign In** from the top-left menu.
 3. Enter your user name and password, click **Sign In**.